Memorabilix

 Autographs of Oscar Wilde

-Oscar Fingal O'Fflahertie Wills Wilde (16 October 1854 – 30 November 1900) was an Irish poet and playwright.
-After writing in different forms throughout the 1880s, he became one of the most popular playwrights in London in the early 1890s.
-He is best remembered for his epigrams and plays, his novel The Picture of Dorian Gray, and his criminal conviction for gross indecency for homosexual acts.
-More about Oscar Wilde
+Oscar Fingal O'Fflahertie Wills Wilde (16 October 1854 – 30 November 1900) was an Irish author, poet, and playwright.
+After writing in different literary styles throughout the 1880s, he became one of the most popular and influential dramatists in London in the early 1890s.
+He contributed to the Aestheticism movement of the period and is regarded by most literary commentators as the greatest playwright of the Victorian era.
+Wilde is best remembered for his Gothic novel The Picture of Dorian Gray (1890), his epigrams, plays, and bedtime stories for children, as well as his criminal conviction in 1895 for gross indecency for homosexual acts.

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.